Morning, Tuesday, 20th November 2018

 This seminar will be a timely opportunity to discuss the next steps for genomic medicine in the NHS - looking at key issues for regulation, challenges for adoption and priorities for research.

-Further sessions will examine the findings from the Commons Science and Technology Committee’s report Genomics and genome editing in the NHS - including concerns highlighting the need for investment in NHS digital infrastructure and training, along with capturing the commercial value of NHS datasets.
+Planned sessions will examine the Government’s recent response to the Commons Science and Technology Committee’s report, Genomics and genome editing in the NHS, which addressed concerns around the need for investment in NHS digital infrastructure and training, along with capturing the commercial value of NHS datasets.

-Delegates attending will focus on next steps for education and training, following the continuation of the Genomics Education Programme, which looks to embed genomics into relevant training courses as well as priorities for patients - looking at key issues for patient data and ensuring public trust and support.
+Attendees will assess the next steps for education and training, focusing on the progress of the Genomics Education Programme, which looks to embed genomics into relevant training courses.
+Delegates will also discuss priorities for patients, including key issues for patient data and ensuring public trust and support.